-Policy statement for St Joseph's Pre-school
+Policy statement for St Joseph's Out of School Club

-At St Joseph's Pre-school we are committed to safeguarding and promoting the welfare of children and young people.
+At St Joseph's Out of School Club we are committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff and volunteers to share this commitment and actively promote inclusion, equality of opportunity, the valuing of diversity and British values.